 Our Guest Post author today is Helen Bradford.

 Although some may argue that chaos gets their creative juices flowing, research has shown quite the opposite result.
 Several studies have been conducted on the impact of clutter or a messy desk on workers’ productivity levels.
 The results are very similar across the board.
-A messy space reduces focus, impairs creativity and generally makes people anxious and stressed.
+A messy space reduces focus, impairs creativity and generally makes people anxious and stressed, and often the solution is an office cleaning service.

 The same way that noise can make it hard for you to concentrate on writing an email, for example, clutter can draw your eye and attention away from the task at hand.
 You can get carried away looking at a busy workspace.
 Meanwhile, your brain needs a calm and orderly environment so that it is able to concentrate on thinking creatively.